 It’s 203 miles (326km) from Athens by car or bus, approx. 4 to 5 hours driving (depending on traffic and weather).
 You can also travel to Volos from Thessaloniki in the north of Greece, and is actually nearer – 134 miles (215km).
 The journey takes about 2.5 hours.
 There are many regional buses that connect to Volos, timetable here.
 For more information on flights to Volos, see here (site seems to only be in Greek though).

 And so, what can you do in Pelion?
-I have written about Hiking in Pelion, but one of my favourite activities was being escorted around and exploring the beautiful villages.
+I have written about Hiking in Pelion, introduced the gastronomy of the region by looking at What to Eat in Pelion, but one of my favourite activities was being escorted around and exploring the beautiful villages.

 The Villages of Pelion

 To explore the region properly, you’ll need a car.
 Buses to the villages and tiny hamlets are few and far between, so a car or organised tour is the best bet.
 We were transported around the region by private bus with Les Hirondelles Travel Agency.
 And three cheers to the bus driver!
 The roads around the mountain are twisty and turny and the day we explored, quite snowy and wet and the bus driver did a fantastic job.
 If you’re prone to motion sickness, be aware of the twisty turns.
 But it is so very worth it.

 We stayed for two nights in the historic village of Tsagarada – first discovered around 1600 A.D. and known as the backbone of Mount Pelion, nestled amongst the meadows and wild flowers – at the Aglaida Apartments (click on the link and if you book, I will get a little bit of commission but at no extra cost to you), a selection of large apartments in stone houses that also offer fireplaces in the rooms.
 It’s a cozy feel, especially in the winter as it snows up here!
 There’s also an outdoor pool to use in the summer.